-From Jacksonville to Ponce Inlet, there is a myriad of boating opportunities available whether you’re an angler, sailor, kayaker or just want to float in a canoe.
+From Jacksonville to Ponce Inlet, there is a myriad of boating opportunities available whether you’re an angler, boater kayaker or just want to float in a canoe.

 Of the more than 2,000 marinas across Florida, several hundred are available in the First Coast.
 Camachee Cove Yacht Harbor, one of the largest in northeast Florida, offers 244 slips, followed closely by the Conch House Resort Marina in St. Augustine with 200 slips.